Radical feminism: Self-incrimination

-Later in 1974, Schwarzer persuaded 329 doctors to publicly admit in Der Spiegel to having performed abortions.
+In 1974, Schwarzer persuaded 329 doctors to publicly admit in Der Spiegel to having performed abortions.
 She also found a woman willing to terminate her pregnancy on camera with vacuum aspiration, thereby promoting this method of abortion by showing it on the German political television program Panorama.
 Cristina Perincioli described this as "... a new tactic: the ostentatious, publicly documented violation of a law that millions of women had broken thus far, only in secret and under undignified circumstances."
 However, with strong opposition from church groups and most of the broadcasting councils governing West Germany's ARD (association of public broadcasters), the film was not aired.
 Instead Panorama's producers replaced the time slot with a statement of protest and the display of an empty studio.

 Circumventing the abortion ban

 In the 1970s, radical women's centers without a formal hierarchy sprang up in West Berlin.
 These Berlin-based women's centers did abortion counseling, compiled a list of Dutch abortion clinics, organized regular bus trips to them, and were utilized by women from other parts of West Germany.
 Police accused the organizers of an illegal conspiracy.
 "The center used these arrests to publicize its strategy of civil disobedience and raised such a public outcry that the prosecutions were dropped.
 The bus trips continued without police interference.
 This victory was politically significant in two respects... while the state did not change the law, it did back off from enforcing it, deferring to women's collective power.
 The feminist claim to speak for women was thus affirmed by both women and the state."